eurostat/quantile/docs/Readme.md

 quantile
 ======

-How to compute a quantile?
-Software-agnostic implementations of common quantile estimation algorithms.
+_How shall I compute a quantile?_ Software-agnostic implementations of common quantile estimation algorithms.
 ---

 **<a name="Description"></a>Description**